The Great Commission: Suggestion or command?

 9, How can individual believers apply the Great Commission in their daily lives?

-While all will not be "goers" to the ends of the earth, we can all be senders by supporting world evangelism in prayer and financially as well as moral support.
+While all will not be "goers" to the ends of the earth, we can all be senders by supporting world evangelism in prayer, finances, and emotional backing.

 Being witnesses to all those around us.